electionscience/vote.electionscience.org/README.md

 2. Since Django does not serve static files in production by default, we make use of a simple [WSGI](https://en.wikipedia.org/wiki/Web_Server_Gateway_Interface) middleware library [`dj-static`](https://pypi.python.org/pypi/dj-static), that provides a Django static file server.
 Our polls app has been configured to run in production and serve static files once `dj-static` has been installed.

 3. Also, do make sure that the `ALLOWED_HOSTS` variable contains the required production domain name/IP address as outlined in the [deployment checklist](https://docs.djangoproject.com/en/1.8/howto/deployment/checklist/#allowed-hosts).

-## Discuss

-Have a question?
-Want to discuss something?
-Head over to the forum at <https://groups.google.com/forum/#!forum/ces-software>.